JulioJair/django-tdd-docker/README.md

 * Now you can open your browser and interact with these URLs:

-Navigate to http://localhost:8009/ to view the welcome screen.
+Navigate to http://localhost:8009/ping to check the app is running.

 * Bring down the development containers